 The World AIDS Day Parliamentary Breakfast, which began in 2010, is held in Parliament House, Canberra.
+In 2020, due to COVID-19, it was held online via Zoom.
 The event is an annual opportunity to:

 - update Ministers, Members and Senators on HIV and AIDS, in Australia, and in international settings where Australia makes a contribution to the response;

 - allow parliamentarians to demonstrate their continuing interest in, and support for HIV and AIDS; and